 No Knead Dutch Oven Bread

-This bread is very similar to my favorite artisan bread, however it is cooked in the Dutch oven instead of on a pizza stone.
-Cooking it this way gives it a crusty outside and makes the bread super soft and tender with those nice airy holes in the center.
+This homemade no knead bread is similar to artisan bread but cooked in a Dutch oven instead of on a pizza stone.
+Cooking it this way gives it a crusty outside and makes the bread soft and tender with airy holes in the center.

 - Yeast: You use either active dry yeast or instant yeast.
-Measurements will be slightly different.
+Instant yeast rises faster, so I prefer active yeast.

 - Sugar: This helps feed the yeast.